kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/AsyncController.md

         args.Handled <- true...
 ```

-To test exception handling use "Kaboom !" button or disconnect from network before call to temperature converter service.
+To test exception handling use "Kaboom !" button or disconnect from network before async call to temperature converter service.

 ### Cancellation
 I assume the reader is familiar with a way cancellation is handled in F# async workflows.
 For more details look at [ Chris's book](http://www.amazon.com/Programming-comprehensive-writing-complex-problems/dp/0596153643/) p.271 and PFX team blog [ post](http://blogs.msdn.com/b/pfxteam/archive/2009/05/22/9635790.aspx).
 In the current design we start all async workflows without explicitly specifying `CancellationToken` in `Async.StartWithContinuations` call.
 This means that shared global `CancellationToken` will be used.
 The only way to cancel it is to call `Async.CancelDefaultToken` method which cancels all running asynchronous workflows (ones that share the same token).
 "Cancel Async" button initiates the cancellation.